 Depending on your niche, there are affiliate partners for everything.
 It's pretty easy; you just sign up and add the tracking links to your website.
 These are some of my favorite affiliate programs:

-- Amazon.com Associates.
+- Amazon.com Associates: The web’s most popular and successful affiliate program is Amazon.com Associates.
 It’s a great place to start because Amazon sells just about everything.
 Sign up for their partner program, search products that you like or use, and mention them on your blog.
 In my case, I often make videos for my readers, so I recommend the cameras that I use with a short description as to why I love them.

 - E-Junkie: If you're into digital products like eBooks, you should sign up for E-Junkie.
 The commissions on eBooks are excellent on E-Junkie, often around 50%.

 2. Pay-per-click advertising